 If you have an ICD, TENS treatment may be acceptable, provided certain precautions are taken.
 TENS interferes with some types of ICDs, but not with others.
 Note: TENS is not recommended for use on the torso.

 When it comes to pacemakers, most studies have shown that TENS rarely inhibits bipolar pacing.
-TENS may sometimes briefly interfere with unipolar pacing, but this can be addressed by reprogramming the pulse generator.
+TENS may sometimes briefly interfere with unipolar pacing, but this can sometimes be addressed by reprogramming the pulse generator.
 Speak with your health care professional before undergoing this treatment.

 CT and CAT Scans

 Specialized diagnostic X-rays called computed tomography (CT scan) or computed axial tomography (CAT scan) provide multiple images of areas inside the body.
 Some CT or CAT scanning devices may interfere with ICDs, but the probability is extremely low.
-Before having a CT or CAT scan, discuss precautions and considerations beforehand with your doctor and the imaging technician.
+Before having a CT or CAT scan, discuss precautions and considerations beforehand with your health care professional and the imaging technician.

 X-rays, such as those used in CT or CAT scans, don’t appear to interfere with pacemakers.
 Still, always alert the imaging technicians that you have a pacemaker implanted before undergoing a CT or CAT scan.

 This procedure stops bleeding during surgery.
 If you have an ICD, you and your doctor should carefully weigh the benefits and risks.
 The procedure may be acceptable if certain precautions are taken.

 This procedure removes unwanted body hair or tissue.